tharun-tharun-eng/-LeafMedic---Automated-Plant-Leaf-Disease-Detection/readme.md

-# 🌿 DeepLeaf - Automated Plant Leaf Disease Detection
+# 🌿 LeafMedic - Automated Plant Leaf Disease Detection

-DeepLeaf is a Streamlit web application that allows users to detect plant leaf diseases from uploaded images using deep learning.
+LeafMedic is a Streamlit web application that allows users to detect plant leaf diseases from uploaded images using deep learning.
 It enhances input images, runs predictions with a trained CNN model, and generates a detailed disease diagnosis report with visual charts.

 > 🎓 Academic Project: "Automated Plant Leaf Disease Detection through Image Preprocessing and Deep Learning"
 > 🏫 Subject: Image Processing using Python